theonlyjames/UX_Tasks/README.md

 - A sphere that pushes away from your palm, and has a springy return to its original position when the palm moves away

 - Make a script that places all its child objects along an evenly-spaced circle

-### Notes

-Stage 1 working `A sphere that changes from white to blue based on palm proximity, and red when within the near threshold`

-Created a colider that flys with momentum to the cursor then stops and follows 1 : 1 ratio when the cursor moves.

-This is for simulating the meta hands top point or palm colider.